Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 The objects with large allocations are linked together so that at the start of the sweep of the global arena we can go though this list finding all the unused objects that have large allocations and free up their allocation.

-## `become:`
+## `become:` `becomeForward:` `elementsForwardIdentityTo:` and `elementsExchangeIdentityWith:`
 The become instruction swaps the two heap-objects, so that all existing references to object A reference object B and all existing references to object B reference object A. In the original Smalltalk an object table was used to allow objects to be moved around (a compacting collector) and so `become` was simply a swap of the two pointers.
 It's hard to do this cheaply if you don't have an object table.
+See [Gilad Bracha's comments](https://gbracha.blogspot.com/2009/07/miracle-of-become.html)

+There is a complex approach that we considered, but full  `become:` is rare enough, and the size of in-heap portion of objects is bounded, so we instead take a simpler approach, which has 4 cases (after promoting a thread-local object if the other one is global):
+1.  if it's a forwarding become, the source header is replaced with with a simple forwarding pointer.
+2. if both are forwarding pointers, we just swap those (after swapping the hashes)
+3. if the in-heap portion of the objects are the same size, then the contents are swapped except for the hashes
+4. otherwise, the larger is copied to a fresh location, the smaller is copied to the old location of the larger (with the rest becoming free space), and a forward to the fresh location replaces the header of the smaller, with the rest becoming free space

+This simpler approach is better because the previous approach would have slowed down every heap access with checking for an exchange table, even if `become:` was never used.
+With the approach above, the only check in heap access is to check for a forwarding pointer which is already required to support object promotion from thread-local heaps to the global heap.

-The way we do it has 3 cases:
+The way we had proposed to do it had 4 cases:
-1. if it's a one-way become, the source header is replaced with with a simple forwarding pointer (length of 4072)
+1. if it's a one-way become, the source header is replaced with with a simple forwarding pointer
 2. if both objects are thread-local and of the same size, then the contents are swapped (thread local guarantees "small")
 3. If at least one of the objects is in the global arena, if the other isn't it is promoted to the global arena (leaving a forwarding pointer behind).
 Now both objects are in the global arena, and the global collector is asked to do the `become`.
 4. the default handling is to create a become structure which is a table of header+address pairs for the objects from the `become`.
 Then each header is replaced with a 'become' forwarding pointer.
 The 'become' forwarding pointer is a length of 4080+offset, where offset is the position in the become structure that should now be used for this object, and the address portion is the address of the become structure.
 Become structures disappear when the arena in which they reside is collected.